 About a month prior to the workshop, we will send you detailed instructions about how to get from the airport to our location, what to bring, how to get cash from ATMs, etc.

 Materials & suggestions:

-- We don’t supply materials for participants, please bring your own – we offer 2 lists of suggestions, watercolor or mixed media.
+- We don’t supply materials for participants, please bring your own.

 - For watercolor – you can bring your favorite quality watercolor paints, brushes and paper.
 NOTE: if you are a watercolor beginner, you do NOT need to buy the complete list or most expensive art supplies, but just the basics.
 We suggest buying student quality watercolor kits & good paper to get started.
 Here is an optional list with suggestions for those undecided about materials: materials list here